pleabargain/EnglishHelpsYourCareer/topic data analytics.md

 - How would you approach an existing data project as a newcomer?
 - What is the largest database you have ever worked with?
 - What questions should I ask during a data engineer interview?
+- What can you tell us about Exasol?
 - What data tools have you worked with in the past?
 - Which of those tools are you most comfortable using?
 - How many years of experience do you have working with data?